Frequently asked questions

 A whole-exome sequencing report will not be available.
 The data from WES will be fed into Haystack MRD’s mutation-selecting algorithm to create a personalized MRD test.

 If an additional paraffin block from the patient’s tumor is available, we can attempt to rescue failed tumor whole-exome sequencing (WES).
-To reduce the risk of failures, we ask that the block with the highest tumor cellularity and lowest amount of necrotic tissue is selected.
+To reduce the risk of failures, we ask that the block with the highest tumor cellularity and lowest amount of necrotic tissue is provided.

 Cell-free DNA (cfDNA) is released into the bloodstream from various cells in the body, especially those of the hematopoietic system.
 If a tumor is present in the body, cells from the tumor may also release DNA into the bloodstream.
 This circulating tumor DNA (ctDNA) typically makes up a small proportion of the total cfDNA in the bloodstream.